Review: KrisFlyer UOB Credit Card

 When are KrisFlyer miles credited?

-Base miles, and bonus miles from SIA Group transactions will be directly credited to your KrisFlyer account once per month.
+Base miles, and bonus miles from Kris+ and SIA Group transactions will be directly credited to your KrisFlyer account once per month.

-• 9 KrisFlyer miles per S$5 (1.8 mpd) will be credited two months after the end of the membership year, assuming you hit the specified minimum spend on SIA Group transactions
+• 9 KrisFlyer miles per S$5 (1.8 mpd) will be credited two months after the end of the membership year, assuming the minimum spend on SIA Group transactions has been met

 1. You’re locked into the card, because all pending bonus miles are forfeited if you cancel.